janosvajda/bumpy/README.md

 - **Project Directory Check**: The script verifies it's being run within the correct project directory.
 It looks for the presence of a `package.json` file and a specific directory name (`client`) before proceeding.

-## Usage

-To use this script, you should copy it to your project's root directory.
-Then, you can run it directly from your terminal with the command `./publish-client.sh`.
-The script will guide you through its process via a series of prompts and messages.